Middlewood Way: Railway history

 The Middlewood Way follows the route of the former Macclesfield, Bollington and Marple railway, which had operated between 1869 and 1970.
-This section of railway connected Macclesfield and Rose Hill Marple, with trains continuing on to Manchester Piccadilly.
+This section of railway connected Macclesfield and Rose Hill Marple, with trains continuing on to Manchester London Road.
+The railway played a significant role in transporting goods, particularly cotton and coal, and provided passenger services connecting Macclesfield to Marple.